 Madonna Rehabilitation Hospital is accredited by CARF, the Rehabilitation Accreditation Commission, as a Spinal Cord System of Care — hospital-level and comprehensive-outpatient — for adults and pediatric family centered care.
 We offer comprehensive programming for children and adults with all levels of SCI on both an inpatient and outpatient basis.
 As one of only four hospitals in the United States to be CARF accredited as both a Spinal Cord System of Care and a Pediatric Specialty Program, we are held to higher standards of quality, outcomes and programming.

-Madonna’s Spinal Cord Injury Rehabilitation Program serves individuals with all levels of SCI who might have complete or incomplete neurological impairments.
+Madonna’s Spinal Cord Injury Rehabilitation Program serves children 0-18 and adults with all levels of SCI who might have complete or incomplete neurological impairments.
 An interdisciplinary team of clinicians address a multitude of functional areas, including activities of daily living (ADL), assistive technology, behavior management, cognition (thinking and reasoning skills), communication, community integration, driving, durable medical equipment, environmental modifications, leisure and recreation, mobility, braces, wheelchair seating systems and vocational rehabilitation.

 Patient-family education is provided on a wide variety of topics, including emergency preparedness, management of a personal assistant, aging with disability, prevention of potential risks and complications from SCI, life-care planning, self-advocacy and community resources.